chessgriffin/obsd-minecraft/README.md

     * libs/lwjgl_util.jar
     * libs/openbsd/liblwjgl64.so

-7. Grab the script called 'native-lwjgl.sh' from the git repo here and save it somewhere in your user's $HOME and make it executable.
+Step 7.
+Grab the script called 'native-lwjgl.sh' from the git repo here and save it somewhere in your user's $HOME and make it executable.

 ```
     $ ftp https://raw.github.com/chessgriffin/obsd-minecraft/master/native-lwjgl.sh
     $ chmod +x native-lwjgl.sh
 ```

-8. STUPID HACK - link /usr/X11R6/lib/libGL.so.15.0 to /usr/local/lib/libGL.so.1
+Step 8.
+STUPID HACK - link /usr/X11R6/lib/libGL.so.15.0 to
-because otherwise the game won't run.
+/usr/local/lib/libGL.so.1 because otherwise the game won't run.
 I tried adding the path /usr/X11R6/lib to the -Djava.library.path variable in the native-lwjgl.sh script but it does not seem to work.
 Please let me know if you know how to properly address this issue so I can get rid of this stupid symlink.

 ```
     (su to root or use sudo)